 H2065 Advanced Placement Calculus AB - Includes functions and graphs, limits and continuity, differential calculus, and integral calculus.
 This course is equivalent to College Calculus I. College credit is possible if students achieve a 3 or higher on the AP test.
-Similarly, taking the AP test is required if students want to earn a weighted grade credit toward their GPA.
 SUMMER ASSIGNMENT REQUIRED.